-As MS and its progression vary between people, a doctor will tailor treatment to meet a person’s needs.
+Because MS and its progression vary among people, a doctor will tailor treatment to meet a person’s individual needs.

-Doctors may also order other prescriptions for MS, including corticosteroid injections to relieve inflammation and symptoms during a flare.
+The doctor may also order other prescriptions for MS, including corticosteroid injections to relieve inflammation and symptoms during a relapse.

 In addition, the doctor may offer treatment to relieve specific symptoms, such as:

-It may help a person with relapsing forms of MS.
+This option may help people with relapsing forms of MS.

 Some complementary therapies may also help some people deal with their symptoms.
-These include:
+These options include:

-Although these practices are not treatments, they may support medical treatment and help some people with MS manage their symptoms alongside a broader treatment plan.
+Although these practices are not clinically proven remedies, they may help some people with MS manage their symptoms alongside a broader treatment plan.

 Regular light exercise may also help keep the body moving.
 A physical therapist is likely to recommend stretching after light exercise each day to help keep the muscles strong and flexible.

-Understanding what to expect in each stage of MS can help people get a better idea of how the disease is progressing so they can seek the best treatment.
+Understanding what to expect with each type of MS can help people get a better idea of how the condition is progressing so that they can seek the best treatment.

-Treatment involves managing symptoms and slowing down the progression of the disease.
+Treatment involves managing the symptoms and slowing down the progression of the condition.
 Ongoing scientific research aims to find new ways to treat MS.

 Having a support system that understands what it is like to have a diagnosis of and live with MS is vital.
 MS Healthline is a free app that provides support through one-on-one conversations and live group discussions with people who get it.
 Download the app for iPhone or Android.

-By working directly with a doctor, many people can find a treatment plan that makes it easier to manage their symptoms and track the progress of the disease.
+Finally, by working directly with a doctor, many people can find a treatment plan that makes it easier to manage their symptoms and track the progression of the condition.